Warning! There have been changes to the course - please refer to the transition information

 Australian Higher Education Loan Program (HELP)

-To be eligible for admission to the Master of Employment Relations program, a student must:
+To be eligible for admission to the Master of Human Resource Management and Employment Relations program, a student must:

-- hold a related bachelor degree (or higher) from a recognised University (or another tertiary institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 scale), or
+- hold a related bachelor degree (or higher) from a recognised University (or another tertiary institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 scale)

 English Proficiency Requirements